Primechain/primechain-api-docs/docs/usecases/temp.md

 ## 1. Introduction and overview

 ### 1.1 TRADE-Chain nodes
-TRADE-Chain is a permissioned multi-framework blockchain powered by Primechain APIs.
+TRADE-Chain is a permissioned blockchain powered by Primechain APIs.
 The following types of TRADE-Chain nodes are available:
 1. Importer and Exporters nodes
 2. Bank nodes
 3. Financer and investor nodes